 We are seeking new and more sustainable packaging and supplies for use throughout our restaurants.
 As part of our ongoing efforts, we endeavor to use paper bags made from 100% recycled material, entrée containers are now reusable, and we encourage

 a reduction in straw usage.
 The impact of the pandemic necessitated some container substitutions; we are returning to customary packaging as supplies become available.

 Numerous measures have been implemented in our restaurants to reduce the amount of excess food that is prepared, using demand forecasting and more efficient food preparation methods.
-These expanding efforts have reduced food waste by 50% over the past six years, and reductions continue.
+These expanding efforts have reduced food waste by 50% from 2015-2020.

-When we do find ourselves with more food than we can serve, we engage our ongoing partnership with the Food Donation Connection network and other food assistance programs to feed those in need.
+When we do find ourselves with more food than we can serve, we engage our ongoing partnership with the Harvest Program network and other food assistance programs to feed those in need.
 Our restaurants have donated more than 14 million pounds

-of excess food in the last eight years.
+of excess food in the last nine years.